Carpal Tunnel Treatment in Portland, OR

 Carpal Tunnel Syndrome occurs when there is a compression of the median nerve in the wrist.
 So non-surgical therapies like exercises, splinting, lifestyle changes, etc. can be undertaken but may not always be enough.
 If you want your carpal tunnel syndrome to be treated without surgery, you may choose chiropractic therapies like spinal manipulation and deep friction massage, which are highly effective.

 How do I know if it’s carpal tunnel syndrome or arthritis?

 Carpal tunnel syndrome can be differentiated from rheumatoid arthritis.
 In the latter, there is pain distributed along the wrist to knuckles and the fingers’ small joints, which is absent in the carpal Tunnel.

-The symptoms of carpal tunnel may be mild in the beginning, but worsen with time if neglected.
-These symptoms have been known to last up to 6 months or longer without subsiding by itself.
+The symptoms of carpal tunnel may be mild in the beginning but worsen with time if neglected.
+These symptoms have been known to last up to 6 months or longer without subsiding by themselves.
 You must consult a carpal tunnel specialist as early as possible.
 If you do not want surgery, you should seek chiropractic services for a non-surgical treatment approach, but the condition should not be ignored.